Our Happy Cat logo

 • Noise trauma

-There may me many owners out there who have deaf cats or cats with partial hearing, simply because the cats have learned to cope well.
+There may me many owners out there who have a cats who has hearing problems and who are not aware of it, simply because the cats have learned to cope well.
 However there are some common signs which could indicate that your cat is having hearing problems.
 For instance:

 • Not reacting to loud or sudden sounds like the washing machine or vacuum cleaner